-Current position: PhD Student at Department of Evolutionary Ecology at Leibniz Institute for Zoo and Wildlife Research (IZW), Berlin
+PhD Student at Institute for Biology, Department of Evolutionary Ecology at Leibniz Institute for Zoo and Wildlife Research (IZW), Germany

 2016 Member of British Ecological Society

 2015 Research Associate of NGO Ukrainian Independent Ecological Institute (UIEI)